 - List 2 types of exercise that have positive benefits on those that have depression

-- List 2 types of memory loss and describe the major difference between the two
+- Recognize 2 types of memory loss

 - List 2 characteristics of mild cognitive impairment (MCI)

-- List 3 risk factors for delirium
+- Identify 3 risk factors for delirium

 - Recognize 3 differences between normal aging and dementia

-- Select 2 types of dementia and describe 2 differences between them
+- Identify 2 types of dementia

 "Seminar-On-Demand" course are streamed on your web browser if the online version if purchased.
 Our SODs are optimized for the most current versions of Safari, Google Chrome or Mozilla Firefox.
 A current version of Adobe Flashplayer is also required when viewing on a desktop or laptop computer.
 All SOD courses are mobile ready.